shan-emacs/emacs-packages-mirrors/melpa/mu2tex-readme.txt

 ACKNOWLEDGEMENTS
 ----------------
 Cecilia Ceccarelli made me write papers about chemistry, and in this way prompted this program.
-She also had the idea for the unit converter.
+She also had the idea for the unit formatter.

 CHANGES
 -------